water > overview > freshwater: lifeblood of the planet

 Freshwater: lifeblood of the planetPosted: 17 Jun 2005

 Freshwater is the liquid of life.
 Without it the planet would be a barren wasteland.
 The supply of water is finite, but demand is rising rapidly as population grows and as water use per capita increases.
 In an effort to spur action to meet the impending crisis, the UN General Assembly has proclaimed the period from 2005 to 2015 as the International Decade for Action, �Water for Life�.
 This began on World Water Day, 22 March 2005.
 It is badly needed.

-This amount would be enough to meet human needs, if freshwater were evenly distributed.
+Even this amount would be enough to meet human needs, if freshwater were evenly distributed.
 But available freshwater supplies are not distributed evenly around the globe, throughout the seasons, or from year to year.
-For instance, the Congo River and its tributaries account for about 30 per cent of the entire African continent's annual runoff, but the watershed contains only 10 per cent of Africa's population.
+For instance, the Congo River and its tributaries account for about 30 per cent of the entire African continent's annual runoff, but the watershed contains only 10 per cent of Africa's population .
 Two-thirds of the world's population - around 4 billion people - live in areas receiving only one-quarter of the world's annual rainfall.

 Click here for a map showing levels of water stress around the world.

 Throughout much of the developing world the freshwater supply comes in the form of seasonal rains.
 Such rains run off too quickly for efficient use, as during the monsoons in Asia.
 India, for example, gets 90 per cent of its annual rainfall during the summer monsoon season, which lasts from June to September.
 For the other eight months the country gets barely a drop.